LispCookbook/cl-cookbook/files.md

 #### Iterating on files (lazily)

-In addition of the above functions, we mention solutions that *lazily* traverse a directory.
+In addition to the above functions, we mention solutions that *lazily* traverse a directory.
 They don't load the entire list of files before returning it.